 Beside the Watts Memorial, a group of gravestones lean against a wall.
-These are reminders of the days when Postman's Park belonged to the churches of St Leonards, Foster Lane, St Botolph's, Aldgate, and Christ Church, Newgate Street.
+These are reminders of the days when Postman's Park belonged to the churches of St Leonards, Foster Lane, St Botolph without Aldersgate, and Christ Church, Newgate Street.
 St Botolph's occupies one corner of the park and is well worth visiting for its 1788 organ and the grave of Lady Anne Peckington (d 1563).

 Also in the park is a sundial in the centre of brightly coloured flower beds and a water fountain.
 The flower beds are planted with some unusual species including dove trees, bananas, and musa basjoo.